International Phytotechnologies Conference- IPC 19

 Omni Providence

-This is the main Conference venue and hotel in the heart of downtown Providence, a 20-minute drive/ride from the airport.
+This is the main Conference venue and hotel in the heart of downtown Providence, a 15-20 minute drive/ride from the airport.

 0.00km from the venue

-Rates: $209 per night when booked as part of conference room block
+Rates: $209 per night when booked as part of conference room block.
+Please use the event-specific link below to reserve a room at the main conference hotel.

 Travel Information